gradle/develocity-build-config-samples/convention-gradle-enterprise-gradle-plugin/README.md

   * `plugins` - Contains the example convention plugins
     * `gradle-2-through-4` - Applies and configure build scans on projects using Gradle 2.0 through Gradle 4.10.2
     * `gradle-5-or-newer` - Applies and configure Gradle Enterprise on projects using Gradle 5 or higher
-  * `init-script/add-gradle-enterprise-conventions.gradle` - Example Gradle init script that applies the appropriate convention plugin based on the Gradle version
   * `example-builds` - A set of example builds that apply the convention plugins
     * `via-build-script` - Example builds that apply the convention plugins directly in build scripts
       * `gradle_2.0` - Uses the convention plugin for Gradle 2.0 through Gradle 4.10.2
       * `gradle_5.1.1` - Uses the convention plugin on a Gradle 5 project
       * `gradle_6.0.1` - Uses the convention plugin on a Gradle 6 project
-    * `via-init-script` - Example builds that apply the convention plugins using the init script
-      * `gradle_2.0` - Applies the convention plugin for Gradle 2.0 through Gradle 4.10.2 via the init script
-      * `gradle_5.1.1` - Applies the convention plugin on a Gradle 5 project via the init script
-      * `gradle_6.0.1` - Applies the convention plugin on a Gradle 6 project via the init script

 ### Running the example builds